Birman Cat Indoor Living Guide

 Birman cats with moderate energy levels need a moderate amount of stimulation to thrive indoors, including interactive toys and regular play sessions.

-With a typical weight of 6-12 lbs and lifespan of 12-16 yrs, the Birman requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-12 lbs and lifespan of 12-16 yrs, the Birman benefits from care tailored to its physical and behavioral profile.
 Weighing 6-12 lbs at maturity, the Birman brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Health Predisposition Summary: Birmans show higher-than-average incidence of HCM, kidney disease, FIP based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.